Indu Sonali

-Indu Sonali (born 27 September 1980) is an Indian film playback singer known for singing in item songs of Bhojpuri.
+Indu Sonali is an Indian film playback singer known for singing in item songs of Bhojpuri.
 She has sung for 300 Bhojpuri films and 50 music video albums and is considered as one of the top playback singers of the Bhojpuri film industry.
 Her music genre is primitive-acoustic folk with some traces of Indian classical music, ambient electronic and new age jazz fusion.
 Some of her most notable songs are "Lehriya Loot Re Raja" (Partigya), "Kahan Jaibe Raja Najariya" (Kaha Jaiba Raja), "Uthha Deb Lenga" (Damadji) and "Devar ho Daba Na Mor Karihaiya" (Rakhwala).